EOSC-Data-Commons/matchmaker/README.md

 >
 > If running backend and frontend in separate containers, you may need to adjust CORS or network settings for them to communicate.

-<<<<<<< HEAD
 ## Coordinator server

 The matchmaker talks to backend services such as data-player, tool registry and file fetcher through the coordinator server.
 The messages in between follow the same protobuf as the contract.
 Matchmaker implements the client side of grpc in TypeScript by `grpc-js`.
-To synchronous the protobuf with the coordinator code base so to avaid contract out of sync in the local development, the coordinator code base (called `req-packager` for historical reason) is set as a submodule in the repo.
+To keep the protobuf in sync with the coordinator code base and avoid the contract going out of sync during local development, the coordinator code base (called `req-packager` for historical reasons) is set as a submodule in the repo.

 For a developer, clone the repo by: